A Shin Hikari

-A Shin Hikari (Japanese エイシンヒカリ, foaled 3 May 2011) is a retired Japanese Thoroughbred racehorse.
+A Shin Hikari (Japanese エイシンヒカリ, Hepburn: Ei Shin Hikari; foaled 3 May 2011) is a retired Japanese Thoroughbred racehorse.
 He began his racing career as a three-year-old in 2014 when he won his first five races including the Listed Ireland Trophy.
 In the following year, he won the Mijakooji Stakes, Epsom Cup and Mainichi Okan in Japan before establishing himself as one of the best racehorses in the world with a victory in the Hong Kong Cup.
 In the spring of 2016 he was sent to Europe and began his campaign with a ten length win in the Prix d'Ispahan.

 Background

-A Shin Hikari is a grey horse bred and owned by Eishindo Co Ltd, most of whose horse are named with the "A Shin" (or "Eishin") prefix.
+A Shin Hikari is a grey horse bred and owned by Eishindo Co Ltd, most of whose horses are named with the "A Shin" (or "Eishin") prefix.
 He is from the fourth crop of foals sired by Deep Impact who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star and Kizuna.
 A Shin Hikari is the seventh foal of his dam Catalina who was bred in Florida and won three races in the United States before being exported to Japan to become a broodmare.
 She was a great-granddaughter of Lea Lark, an American broodmare whose other descendants have included Tobougg, Miswaki, Almutawakel, Southern Halo, Peter Davies and White Muzzle.
 The colt has been trained throughout his career by Masanori Sakaguchi and has been ridden in most of his major races by Yutaka Take.
 He usually races in a red and black hood.